Alcampopiano/hypothesize/README.md

 - This example uses a 2-by-3 design
 - One approach is to use a set of linear contrasts that will test all main effects and interactions
 - Then, the bootstrap-t method and the 20% trimmed mean can be used
-- CIs are adjusted to control for FWE for each family of tests (factor A, factor B, and the interactions)
-- All pairwise contrasts are created internally using the `con2way` function
 - The results are a dictionary of DataFrames that contain various statistics for each factor and the interactions

 ```python